nttcslab/dcase2023_task2_baseline_ae/README_legacy.md

       - This script trains a model for each machine type for each section ID by using the directory `data/dcase2024t2/dev_data/raw/<machine_type>/train/<section_id>`
     - "Evaluation" mode:
       - This script trains a model for each machine type for each section ID by using the directory `data/dcase2024t2/eval_data/raw/<machine_type>/train/<section_id>`.
+  - DCASE2025 task2 mode:
+    - "Development" mode:
+      - This script trains a model for each machine type for each section ID by using the directory `data/dcase2025t2/dev_data/raw/<machine_type>/train/<section_id>`
+    - "Evaluation" mode:
+      - This script trains a model for each machine type for each section ID by using the directory `data/dcase2025t2/eval_data/raw/<machine_type>/train/<section_id>`.

 - tools/02a\_test\_legacy.sh (Use MSE as a score function for the Simple Autoencoder mode)